-Note that most gear is "Average" if it is not of superior craftsmanship or magical, etc.
+Considering: Note that most gear is "Average" if it is not of superior craftsmanship or magical, etc.

-A player may instead opt for the trait in question to be rated at a lower level than d4, but they gain no benefit by doing so.
+A player may instead opt for a common trait in question to be rated at a lower level than d4, but they gain no benefit by doing so.